washingtonstateuniversity/WSUWP-Build-Plugins-Public/the-events-calendar/readme.txt

 == Upgrade Notice ==

-IMPORTANT NOTICE: 3.10 is a massive update from the 3.9 build, which contains a number of changes under-the-hood.
-All users are encouraged to backup their site before updating, and to apply the updates on a staging/test site where they can check on + fix customizations as needed before deploying to production.
+= 3.11 =

+Please see the changelog for the complete list of changes in this release.
+Remember to always make a backup of your database and files before updating!

 = 3.10 =